TIShohan/eCRM_Audit-Platform/memory-bank/progress.md

 ### Recently Completed (Final Polish)
 - **Global Queue Model**: Fully transitioned to an automated "Pull" system.
 Auditors claim work directly from the unassigned pool.
-- **Monthly Performance Tracking**: Added "Completed This Month" metric to the Auditor Dashboard.
-- **Custom Reset Logic**: Implemented a business-specific reset cycle where monthly totals show from the 1st of the month but only reset on the **5th day of the following month**.
-- **Auditor Dashboard Optimization**: Streamlined UI to focus on "Daily Quota Left", "Completed Today", and "Completed This Month".
+- **Soft Dark Mode**: Implemented a premium auditor-only dark theme (Slate-based) with persistent storage and a dedicated toggle in the header.
+- **Tactile Feedback**: Enhanced audio player skip buttons and submission buttons with tactile `onMouseDown/onMouseUp` animations for a physical interaction feel.
+- **UI Stability**: Removed hover-based animations from interactive buttons to reduce visual noise and improve workflow stability.
+- **Phase 11: High-Scale Optimization**: Fully implemented the "Global Queue" pull model, removing manual assignment bottlenecks.
-- **Inventory Summary Dashboard**: Admin view for high-performance tracking of massive datasets.
+- **Admin Dashboard**: Transitioned from record-level view to a Daily Inventory Summary aggregated view for better performance with large datasets.
-- **CSV-Based Inventory Grouping**: Modified `daily_inventory_summary` to group by `contact_date`.
-- **User Activation Control**: Implementation of active/inactive toggles for auditors to manage system access.
-- **Premium UI Overhaul Phase 2**: Standardized modals, centering fixes, and refreshed Login page.
-- **Soft-Delete Archiving**: Implemented system-wide archiving that removes completed records from active dashboards and queues while preserving them for history and exports.
+- **Soft-Delete Archiving**: Added `is_archived` flag to `audit_data` to hide completed records from active dashboards.
-- **Security & RLS**: Verified policies for self-service claiming and individual data isolation.

 **Resume Command for Next Agent**: "Project is 100% Production Ready.
-The platform uses a Pull-based Global Queue.
-Admin Dashboard is grouped by Record Date (from CSV).
+Features Auditor Soft Dark Mode and a high-performance Pull-based Global Queue.
+Admin Dashboard is grouped by Record Date.
 Review @database-schema.md for architecture details."